 Child Therapy / Parenting

-Parents or guardians are an important part of children's treatment.
-I find treatment is most effective when a child's most important source of support and security is a part of the process and ask that a parent participates in part of the session.
+Parents are a child's most important source of support and security, so I often ask that a parent participates in part of the session.
 Sometimes I recommend working entirely through parents either by teaching them to have weekly therapeutic play sessions with their children or through parent counseling to help with parenting skills and decisions.

 Child therapy begins with an assessment period where I meet with you together and separately to learn about your child, understand all perspectives, and make recommendations for treatment.
 In order to make sure you can speak openly and decide whether you're comfortable with me before you introduce me to your children, the first session will not include children.

 & Clinical Supervision

 Are you a new clinician wanting to refine your skills or attain advanced licensure?
 Or a more experienced clinician looking for consultation or a change in clinical focus?
 Most of us find we can better support our clients when we feel supported ourselves.
 I provide an authentic space for supervision where you can freely communicate what you feel confident about in your practice, what you struggle with, and what skills you're interested in developing further.

 As a PA Licensed Clinical Social Worker, I can provide all of the supervision required for obtaining LCSW licensure.
 Other mental health practitioners should check with their licensing board for their supervision requirements.

 Standard supervision fee is $85 for an hour of individual supervision and $50 for group supervision.*

 *Reduced fees are available for nonprofit employees in appreciation of the contributions those working in nonprofit agencies provide to our communities.